What made chicken plants such prime targets of the coronavirus?

 Mike works as a mechanic at a poultry processing plant in Mississippi.
-(He’s using a pseudonym because speaking to the press could cost him his job.)
+(He’s using a pseudonym because speaking to the media could cost him his job.)
 Last August, his was one of the hundreds of families affected by the Immigration and Customs Enforcement raids at poultry processing plants across central Mississippi.
 About 680 workers were rounded up and put into ICE detention.

 Mike’s wife was one of the workers detained by ICE after the raids.
 Since she lacked documentation, she faced criminal charges for working at the plant under a fake name.
 She chose to flee to her home country in Central America, taking their two kids with her.
 Now Mike lives alone, working at a plant where the lack of personal protective equipment (PPE) leaves workers particularly vulnerable during the coronavirus crisis.

 “Nobody has masks because they’ve run out of masks.
-We are not protected by nothing,” he told Senior Producer Caitlin Esch on The Uncertain Hour, an investigative podcast from Marketplace.
+We are not protected by nothing,” he told senior producer Caitlin Esch on The Uncertain Hour, an investigative podcast from Marketplace.

 Molly Schwartz interviewed Caitlin Esch about her reporting on an episode of Bite podcast.
 Listen to their interview: